Case Closed: The Culprit Hanzawa: Manga

-Volume list
+Volumes

 Anime

-On October 4, 2021, it was announced that the manga will receive an anime adaptation.
+In October 2021, it was announced that the manga would receive an anime adaptation.
 In November 2021, at Netflix's "Festival Japan" virtual event, it was revealed that they would stream the series.
 It is produced by TMS Entertainment and directed by Akitaro Daichi, with character designs handled by Fū Chisaka, and music composed by Jun Abe and Seiji Muto.
 The series aired on Tokyo MX, ytv and BS Nippon from October 4 to December 20, 2022.
-The opening theme song is "Tsukamaete, Konya." by Leon Niihama, and the ending theme song is "Secret, Voice of My Heart" by Mai Kuraki.
-The series premiered on Netflix outside of Japan on Netflix on February 1, 2023.
+The opening theme song is "Tsukamaete, Konya" by Leon Niihama, and the ending theme song is "Secret, Voice of My Heart" by Mai Kuraki.
+The series premiered outside of Japan on Netflix on February 1, 2023.

-Episode list
+Episodes

 Reception

-The manga ranked 14th on the "Nationwide Bookstore Employees' Recommended Comics of 2018".
+The manga ranked fourteenth on the "Nationwide Bookstore Employees' Recommended Comics of 2018".
 By October 2018, the manga had over 1 million copies in circulation.